Coach trips and self-drive packages including ticket and hotel

 Tours start from only £125.00 per person and each package to Royal Ascot tends to include: return coach travel (except self-drive), overnight accommodation in a quality hotel with breakfast, hotel-to-venue transfers plus ticket to the event.
 There could also be the option to upgrade your Ascot tickets, depending on availability.

-1st Place: Estimate ridden by R L Moore
+1st Place: Leading Light ridden by J O'Brien

 The Britannia Stakes Result

-3rd Place: Queensberry Rules ridden by R L Moore
+2nd Place: Bow Creek ridden by R Moore

 The Tencentenary Stakes Result